embedhead-io/Poetry-CLI/README.md

 When you run the script, you’ll be prompted to enter the directory of your Poetry CLI script.
 If you leave this empty and press Enter, the script will use a default directory.

 The CLI will then ask you a series of questions to customize your new Poetry project.

-Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.